Ni no Kuni mobile games: Ni no Kuni: Cross Worlds

-Ni no Kuni: Cross Worlds is a free-to-play role-playing video game developed by Netmarble and published by Level-5 for Android, iOS, and Windows.
+Ni no Kuni: Cross Worlds is a free-to-play role-playing video game developed by Netmarble Neo and published by Netmarble for Android, iOS, and Windows.
 The game was revealed in November 2019 and was released for Android and iOS in Japan, South Korea, and Taiwan on June 10, 2021, and globally for Android, iOS, and Windows on May 25, 2022.
 Cross Worlds was created using Unreal Engine 4.

 The game's story follows a beta tester for a fictional virtual reality game called Soul Diver, which transports them to the world of Ni no Kuni.
 Within Soul Diver, they meet an AI character named Rania before a glitch crashes the game.
 The character awakens in a burning city where they save the Queen, who is revealed to be the parallel version of Rania.
 The world is based on the one from Dominion of the Dark Djinn and Wrath of the White Witch.
 The game features five character classes: Destroyer, Engineer, Rogue, Swordsman, and Witch.
 It also has two gameplay modes: Kingdom Mode is a cooperative multiplayer mode wherein players can explore the world with their Imajinn; and Team Arena is a competitive multiplayer mode where six players compete in two teams to collect the most Higgledies.

 Level-5 president and CEO Akihiro Hino approached Netmarble in early 2018 with a proposal for an MMORPG based on Ni no Kuni, having been impressed with its previous game Lineage 2: Revolution.
 Netmarble general producer Bum-jin Park felt that the artistic style of the series would work well on mobile devices, though noted that it caused some trouble as the development team wanted to preserve its value.
 The game was developed independently by Netmarble based on initial guidelines presented by Level-5.
 Its three-year development involved core members of the team from Lineage 2: Revolution.
 Cross Worlds generated US$101.3 million in revenue in its first two weeks; it was the second highest-grossing game globally in that period behind Honor of Kings.
 Japan accounted for 45% of the revenue, while South Korea represented 35%, and Taiwan around 15.7%.